View All Shoes

 You have no items in your basket

-The beginning of summer saw Nike SB and the Jordan brand come together once more to create a ‘Midnight Navy’ edition of the Nike SB x Air Jordan 1 Low, designed in alliance with pro skater Eric Koston.
-In close union of this, a new Nike SB Air Jordan 1 OG Defiant model exuded their legendary court, street and skate status since being first introduced in 1985.
+more to create a ‘Midnight Navy’ edition of the Nike SB x Air Jordan 1 Low, designed in alliance with pro skater Eric Koston.
+In close union of this, a new Nike SB Air Jordan 1 OG Defiant exuded their legendary court, street and skate status since being first introduced in 1985.
+Capturing the creative style of Polar Skate Co. a modern spin on designs pulled from Nike’s archive included Air Trainer 1 and Blazer Low GT models which were adorned with royal blue accents and crisp summit white inserts.

-models were adorned with royal blue accents and crisp summit white inserts to capture the creative style of Malmö based Polar Skate Co. for a modern take on designs pulled from Nike’s archive.
-Prior to this, the end of 2018 was full of energy and saw an exclusive drop of the Nike SB x Diamond Dunk Low Pro OG Shoes, the Nike SB x Concepts ‘Purple Lobster’ Dunk, and a Jeff Staples’ ‘Panda Pigeon’ Dunk Low which combined references of New York City and China.
+The end of 2018 saw an exclusive drop of the Nike SB x Diamond Dunk Low Pro OG, the Nike SB x Concepts ‘Purple Lobster’ Dunk and Jeff Staples’ ‘Panda Pigeon’ Dunk Low which combined references to New York City and China.

 Nike SB continue to pioneer and challenge the traditional skate shoe market with their focus on innovation, combined with a historical reputation within sportswear design.
 Their international team of skaters not only represent the brand but also put each design to the test to provide accurate feedback on improvements.
 Both Guy Mariano and Antonio Durao have had their own premium Team Classic styles released this year which both bear references to their personal heritage.
 Complementing the array of impressive footwear releases, the year has included a range of winter-ready sherpa fleece designs, Dri-Fit trousers and imaginative graphic t-shirts that incorporate nostalgic cartoon style imagery that make for easy go-to styles which can be layered throughout the year.

 Proving to be a big year of hyped collaborative releases the end of 2019 has...